 Heat n Bond iron-on adhesive: (here is a link for this same width HeatnBond)

 Using HeatnBond permanent iron-on adhesive that sticks once it’s ironed on, is kind of magical.
 (One thing though, it is impossible to sew through a seam that has had HeatnBond adhesive used on it, the needle will not be able to penetrate the dried bonding glue.

-This is where the difference from sewing custom curtains and using this iron-on adhesive starts to differ… Instead of folding and ironing the seam with a double fold… at this point, I placed the HeatnBond iron-on just on the inside edge of the single folded edge and pressed it in place.
+This is where the difference between sewing custom curtains and using this iron-on adhesive starts to differ… Instead of folding and ironing the seam with a double fold… at this point, I placed the HeatnBond iron-on just on the inside edge of the single folded edge and pressed it in place.

 The waxed paper backing on the HeatnBond stays on the top, so the iron won’t stick to it.
 It only takes a few seconds to melt the tape and get it to adhere to the fabric, so this was pretty quick.